karlmdavis/ansible-role-jenkins2/README.md

     # Additional options that will be added to JAVA_ARGS
     jenkins_java_args_extra: ''

-Override this variable to define extra arguments that will be added to the "`JAVA_ARGS`" environmnet variable used by Jenkins.
+Override this variable to define extra arguments that will be added to the "`JAVA_ARGS`" environmnet variable used by Jenkins, such as the JVM memory settings, e.g. `-Xmx4g`.

 Dependencies
 ------------